 Teachers will utilize the Creative Computing curriculum from Harvard to cultivate students’ computational thinking and creativity.

-Mouse, which recently merged with Code/Interactive, is a national nonprofit that empowers all youth and educators to engage with computer science and creative technology to solve real problems and make meaningful change in our world.
-If you would like to learn more about Mouse, visit our website here.
+Mouse is a national nonprofit that empowers all youth and educators to engage with computer science and creative technology to solve real problems and make meaningful change in our world.
+Visit mouse.org to learn more.

 If you would like to request a professional development event or have any questions about these programs, please e-mail email@example.com.